jerlendds/claude-code-history-viewer/README.md

 The app reads session data directly from your local Claude Code storage:

 1. **`~/.claude/projects/`** - Full session transcripts organized by project
+2. **`~/.claude/file-history/`** - File snapshots referenced by `file-history-snapshot` events in the session transcript
-2. Each session file is parsed to extract:
+3. Each session file is parsed to extract:
    - User messages
    - Claude responses
    - Tool usage information
    - Timestamps
+   - File history snapshot metadata (and on-demand snapshot file contents)

 Sessions are displayed with:
 - Smart timestamp formatting ("Today", "Yesterday", or full date)